mcasper/vim-infer-debugger/README.md

 vim-infer-debugger
 ==================

-A VIM plugin to insert a breakpoint debugger based on your current file extension
+A VIM plugin to insert or remove a breakpoint debugger based on your current file extension.

-`vim-infer-debugger` works by taking a set of defined file extensions and their corresponding debuggers, and then selecting the correct debugger based on the file you're in.
+`vim-infer-debugger` works by taking a set of defined file extensions and their corresponding debuggers, and then selects the correct debugger based on the file you're in.
 It comes with a set of defaults:

 ```VIM